 Fresh roots can be kept at room temperature for about 5-7 days.
 However, peeled and cut sections should be placed in cold water and stored in the refrigerator for up to three days.

 Cassava should never be eaten raw as the root composes small quantities of cyanogenic glycosides, especially hydroxycyanic acid.
 Cyanide compounds interfere with cellular metabolism by inhibiting the cytochrome oxidase enzyme inside the human body.
 Peeling followed by cooking ensures them safe for consumption by removing these compounds.

 Cassava roots available in the USA supermarkets are waxed to help enhance their shelf life.
 To prepare, just wash the whole root in cold water, dry mop, and trim the ends.
 Cut into 2-3 inches long quarters.
 Using a paring knife, then peel its outer skin until you find white flesh inside.
 Do not use vegetable peeler since its skin is very tough.
 Cut away any strings running along its inner core.
 Yuca cut sections tend to turn brownish discoloration upon exposure to air as in potato, so place them immediately in a bowl of cold water.

 Cassava is one of the common vegetables featuring in a variety of everyday traditional dishes in many Caribbean, Africa, and Asia countries.
 Together with other tropical roots like yam, taro, plantains, potato, etc., it too is an Integral part of the diet in these regions.

 Here are some serving tips:

-In order to make yuca safe to eat, boil the cut sections in water until tender with sea salt added for about 10-15 minutes.
+To make yuca safe for human consumption, boil the cut sections in salted water until tender for about 10-15 minutes.
 Drain and discard the water before using boiled cassava in various cooking recipes.